 Here are some awesome products that can help make menopause—and those super annoying (from what I’ve been told) hot flashes—more manageable:

 Are you currently in any stage of menopause or post menopausal?
-If you’re comfortable doing so, please feel free to share what works for you in a comment below.
+Please feel free to share what works for you in a comment below.
 After all, sharing is caring, and this is a topic where we all could use a little extra TLC. 😘

 For more menopause-related info, check out these sources: